betsyferronato/Employee-Manual/index.md

 COS will cover 100% of full-time employee and all dependent premium costs under Anthem’s Blue View Vision plan and and 50% of all dependent premium costs.
 Vision insurance coverage will begin on the first day of the subsequent month in which employees are hired (i.e., hire date 06/15 - Insurance coverage will begin 07/01).

-Open enrollment for vision insurance is December 1 - December 31 of each year.
+Open enrollment for vision insurance is November of each year, with coverage beginning December 1st.

 ##Dental Insurance